Best Oatmeal Cookie Recipe

 Instructions

-1. Position two racks in the upper and lower thirds of the oven and preheat to 350°F. Line two baking sheets with parchment paper.
+• Position two racks in the upper and lower thirds of the oven and preheat to 350°F (175°C).
+Line two baking sheets with parchment paper.

-7. Freezer-Friendly Instructions: The Cookie Dough can be Frozen for up to 3 Months: Scoop the dough into balls, let set on a baking sheet in the freezer, then place in a sealable bag and press out as much air as possible.
-Bake as needed directly from the freezer.
-(Allow 1 to 2 minutes longer in the oven.)
-To Freeze After Baking: Let the cookies cool completely and store in an airtight container separating layers with parchment paper or aluminum foil.
-Before serving, remove the cookies from the container and let them come to room temperature.
+Freezer-Friendly Instructions: The cookie dough can be frozen for up to 3 months.
+Scoop into balls, freeze on a baking sheet until firm, then transfer to a sealable bag, pressing out as much air as possible.
+Bake directly from frozen, adding 1 to 2 minutes to the baking time.
+The baked cookies can also be frozen.
+Once cooled completely, store in an airtight container with parchment or foil between layers.
+Let them come to room temperature before serving.

 Nutrition Information